-This is not a complete list.
-Check with any local Internet service providers in your area.
-Many are offering free or reduced-rate service during this time.
-Please check with your carrier for specific offers and benefits provided to you under your data plan.
-Many are offering waiving of late fees and allowing delayed payments.
+This is not a complete list, please check with any local internet service providers in your area for options.
+Or, check your current internet provider/cell carrier for specific offers and benefits provided to you under your plan, including Wi-Fi hotspots and other options.

 - Minnesota Office of Broadband Development: Digital Inclusion: If you are a low-income subscriber residing in either a Comcast, CenturyLink, Charter, or Midcontinent area, you may be eligible for reduced pricing of monthly broadband service.

-- Minnesota Computers for Schools: Lifelong Learners Program: Do you need a computer but have no way of getting one?
-This may be a program to help.
-There is an application process and the student would need a portion filled out by a Learning Partner/Counselor/Social Worker/Job Coach, etc.
+- Minnesota Computers for Schools: Lifelong Learners Program: Do you need a computer for distance learning but have no way of getting one?
+Apply to get assistance.
+You'll need a portion filled out by a Learning Partner/Counselor/Social Worker/Job Coach, etc.

-- PCs for People: This option gives the ability to provide low-cost Internet and computers to individuals who meet certain eligibility requirements.
-The Internet access is provided with mobile hot-spots, which would allow students to take it wherever it is needed.
+- PCs for People: Provides low-cost internet and computers to individuals who meet certain eligibility requirements.
+The internet access is provided with mobile hotspots.

 Tech questions?
 We have you covered!
 Here we share useful help and support resources for quick answers to your tech questions.